timbr-io/gist-magic/README.md

 # gist-magic
-An Jupyter magic interface for working sharing code as Gists
+A Jupyter Notebook interface for Gists
 ---

-gist-magic adds "magic" functions to a Jupyter Notebook that allow users to save code cells as Gists, group cells together, and quickly execute python from saved gists.
+Gist-magic is a Python module that adds "magic" functions to a Jupyter Notebooks.
+It allows users to save code cells as Gists, group cells together, and execute code from saved gists.

 ## Installation